 Or perhaps you’re tired of seeing/hearing the same stories about inequality in Cambridge, particularly those from unrepresented and disadvantage groups?

-We are a small but growing, hyper-local charity based in North Cambridge that has been supporting children and their families for 25 years.
+We are a highly effective, small but growing, hyper-local charity that has been supporting children and their families in North Cambridge for 25 years.

 What’s in it for you?